MilsatLtd/AspirantProgram/README.md

-# The Milsat Aspirant Program
+# The Milsat Aspirant Program - Project Documentation

 The Milsat Program (M.A.P.) is a system that functions as a platform that offers mentorship and learning opportunities to its users.